 Antequera Spain history.

-Occupied by the Iberians, the Tudetas, and later to become part of the Roman Empire and known as Antikaria, no one can say that Antequera hasn’t had an interesting and varied history!
+Occupied by the Iberians, the Ideas, and later to become part of the Roman Empire and known as Antikaria, no one can say that Antequera hasn’t had an interesting and varied history!
 Then to be attacked and conquered by the Visigoths and in 711, invaded by Berbers from North Africa.

 When the grave was opened and examined in the 19th century, archaeologists found the skeletons of several hundred people inside.
 The Dólmen del Romeral, which dates from the early 2nd millennium (about 1800 BC), is outside the city.
-A large number of smaller stones were used in its construction.

 The architectural history of Antequera dates back as far as the Bronze Age.
 There are two huge Bronze Age dolmen burial mounds, known as the Dólmen de Menga and the Dólmen de Viera.
 These are the largest megalithic structures in Europe.

-Most recently in 2007 the site of Los Silillos, another Bronze Age prehistoric settlement, was discovered during excavation work in constructing the A-45 Motorway.
+In 2007, the site of Los Silillos, another Bronze Age prehistoric settlement, was discovered during excavation work in constructing the A-45 Motorway.
 A settlement covering an area of 180,000 square metres is located approximately nine kilometres north of the town.